jharwell/sierra/docs/src/plugins/prod/graphs.rst

 Inter-Experiment Products
 =========================

-After :ref:`plugins/proc/dataflow`, data is in :term:`Collated Output Data` files and/or :term:`Collated Output Data` files.
-In stage 4, we can run :term:`Data Collation` on either of these types of files in order to further refine their contents, following an analogous process as outlined above, but at the level of a experiments within a batch rather than experimental runs within an experiment.
-Of course, like all things in SIERRA, if you don't need thus functionality, you can turn it off by deselecting the plugin.
+After stage 3, some data is in :term:`Processed Output Data` files.
+In stage 4, we can run :term:`Data Collation` on either of these types of files in order to further refine their contents but at the level of a experiments within a batch rather than experimental runs within an experiment.
 After collation, inter-experiment products can be generated directly.
 These products can be time-based, showing results from each experiment, like this:

 .. figure:: /figures/dataflow-inter-graph-ex0.png
    :width: 300

    This is a very messy graph because of the width of confidence intervals, but it does illustrate SIERRA's ability to combine data across experiments in a batch.

 Or they can be summary graphs instead, based on some sort of summary measure.
 For example, an inter-experiment summary linegraph complement to the